HTTP-RPC/Kilo/README.md

 ...
 ```

 String values are automatically wrapped in double-quotes and escaped.
-Enums are encoded using their ordinal values.
 Instances of `java.util.Date` are encoded as a long value representing epoch time.
 All other values are encoded via `toString()`.

 ### CSVDecoder
 The `CSVDecoder` class deserializes a CSV document into an iterable sequence of maps.
 Rather than loading the entire payload into memory and returning the data as a list, `CSVDecoder` returns the data as a forward-scrolling cursor, allowing consumers to process rows as soon as they are read.